DermDx — software-only AI skin-cancer diagnosis, FDA-pending

 Problem

 There was no FDA-cleared software-only AI for melanoma diagnosis.
-Existing approved devices (e.g. DermaSensor) were hardware-based and had specificity around 25%.
+Existing approved devices (e.g. DermaSensor) were hardware-based and traded away specificity to chase sensitivity — 97% sensitivity but only 25% specificity, which in practice means the device flags nearly every benign lesion as cancer.
+Useful as a never-miss screen; useless as a triage tool.
 Dermatologists were the gold standard at roughly 95% sensitivity / 60% specificity, but they don’t scale to 3.5M patients across 40+ countries — the platform we already operated.

 Approach